 Roads in northern Poland and the Baltic states are generally good, but these in rural areas can get a bit rough.
 If you suffer from motion sickness, consider bringing along some medication.

-While Wigry Lake National Park is certainly beautiful, it is a wetland.
+While Gizycko and nearby lakes are certainly beautiful, it is a wetland.
 Mosquitos and midges can sometimes be an annoyance, so consider bringing mosquito spray and perhaps a head net.